bluczko/cvrp/README.md

 ## Solvers
 Additionally, this project requires installation of any MLP solver supported by Pyomo.

-GLPS was used in testing, but Gurobi or CPLEX is recommended for performance reasons.
+GLPK was used in testing, but Gurobi or CPLEX is recommended for performance reasons.

 Full list of supported solvers is available from pyomo command (after installation):
 ```